 Anthony Martial has a clause in his contract should he win the Ballon d'Or.
 It doesn't seem likely right now that he'll even make it onto a shortlist.

 Either way, Martial seems another victim of United's post-Fergie struggles in attack.
-Finding a move away did the likes of Angel Di Maria and Memphis Depay a lot of good: it would probably help Martial, too.
+Finding a move away did the likes of Angel Di Maria and Memphis Depay a lot of good: it will probably help Martial, too.

 8. Cristiano Ronaldo